-> - Acidulated phosphate fluoride (APF) mouthwashes.
-These mouthwashes contain both fluoride and acid.
+- Acidulated phosphate fluoride (APF) mouthwashes.
+These mouthwashes contain both concentrated fluoride and acid.
 As a result, they are effective in preventing dental caries.

-> - Essential oils mouthwashes.
+- Essential oils mouthwashes.
 These types of mouthwashes are designed to freshen your breath by eliminating foul odors.

 - Herbal mouthwashes.
 Herbal mouthwashes are made from natural herbs such as eucalyptus, peppermint, spearmint, thyme, rosemary, sage, chamomile, lavender, clove, cinnamon, etc.